searchspring/snap/packages/snap-tracker/README.md

 ```

 ### `localStorage` property
-A reference to the StorageStore object for accessing local storage
+A reference to the StorageStore object for accessing Tracker local storage.

 ```typescript
 const tracker = new Tracker();